vojto/atmos2/README.markdown

 # About

-This library allows building REST-based web applications that cache objects locally for better user experience and offline usage.
+Build REST web applications based on [Spine](http://spinejs.com/) that cache objects locally for better user experience and offline usage.

-At the moment it only supports applications that utilize [Spine](https://github.com/maccman/spine) model layer.
+**Fetch objects from remote source**

+    Task.sync(remote: true)

+**Save object**

+    task.save(remote:true)

+This method will return instantly marking object as changed.
+A request will be made in the background.

 # Current state